basp/yuki/README.md

 when the system detects any changes after already running them.
 * `anytime` scripts are run any time they have changes.
 * `everytime` scripts are run every migration run.

+Sometimes a script might be classified as `unknown` in which case it will be ignored.